Sheikh Khalifa Medical City: History

-The new healthcare conglomerate adopted the brand of the newest facility, “Sheikh Khalifa Medical Center”.
+The merged organisation adopted the name of its newest constituent institution and became known as “Sheikh Khalifa Medical Center”.

+SKMC was designed by Skidmore, Owings & Merrill LLP (SOM) in a joint venture with ICME and Tilke.

 In 2007, SKMC came under the management of Cleveland Clinic.

+In 2008, SKMC's Surgical Pavilion, Medical Pavilion, and outpatient specialty clinics received accreditation from Joint Commission International.

+In 2009, it became the first hospital outside the United States, and the twelfth worldwide, to receive Cycle III Chest Pain Centre accreditation from the Society of Chest Pain Centres.
+Following this, the department of Cardiology received further accreditation in 2012 from the European Association of Echocardiography, and in 2015 from the American College of Cardiology as an International Centre of Excellence.

+In 2013, SKMC performed the UAE's first successful kidney transplant using an organ from a deceased donor.

-Clinical service
+Clinical services

-Sheikh Khalifa Medical City consists of a 568-bed Acute Care Hospital, 14 specialized outpatient clinics and the Blood Bank, and is accredited by Joint Commission International (JCI).
+Sheikh Khalifa Medical City consists of a 441-bed Acute Care Hospital, 17 specialized outpatient clinics and the Blood Bank, and is accredited by Joint Commission International (JCI).
 Additionally, SKMC manages a 125-bed Behavioral Sciences Pavilion and an urgent care center located within the city of Abu Dhabi.

+In 2025, SKMC renewed its Joint Commission International hospital accreditation and its paediatric cardiology and cardiac surgery programme received JCI Clinical Care certification.

 Departments of related medical specialties collaborate to offer patient-centered care.